transceptor-technology/dutycalls.me.docs/docs/integrations.md

 ### Initial Configuration

-To begin the integration and eventually make use of the Microsoft Teams integration, you will need to add the DutyCalls connector to your desired Microsoft Teams channel.
+To begin the configuration and eventually make use of the Microsoft Teams integration, you will need to add the DutyCalls connector to your desired Microsoft Teams channel.

 1. Head over to the desired channel in Microsoft Teams, click on the ellipses next to it and select **Connectors** from the dropdown.
 ![image - Add Microsoft Teams connector - Step 1](images/add-ms-teams-connector.png){: style="width:750px"}